SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-sql.md

 Prophecy makes interactively testing the models incredibly easy!
 Simply click on the **(1) Play** button on any of the Gems and the model with all of it’s upstream dependencies will be executed.
 Once the model runs, the **(2) Result** icon appears.
 Click the Result icon to view a **(3) Sample** set of records.

-We can see our visual model here in Prophecy’s visual view.
+We can see our visual model here in Prophecy’s visual editor.
 Don’t forget all this logic is translated to high quality, open source SQL code.
 You can view the code by clicking the code button at the top of the screen.
 A SQL model is really just a series of SQL statements that define a table or view.
-This is the code a lead engineer would write, on a good day, using all the best practices.
+This is the code a lead engineer would write, using all the best DBT core practices.

-If you’re a SQL writer, maybe you want to change the SQL code?
-Let’s add some new logic here in the code view.
-We are adding a filter statement.
-Toggle to the visual view and we can see there’s a new filter Gem.
-As you can see the changes in the code view are reflected in the visual view, and vice versa.
+Maybe you want to change the SQL code?
+Let’s add some new logic here in the code editor.
+Try adding a filter statement.
+Toggle to the visual editor and we can see there’s a new filter Gem.
+The changes in the code editor are reflected in the visual editor, and vice versa.
 Let’s remove the filter statement and restore our model to simply use a select \* from the Aggregate Gem.

 We did a lot in this section - we started development by checking out a Git branch, connecting to Databricks using a Fabric, defining Datasources, and developing our first Model depicted here.